prakhar1144/prakhar1144/README.md

 ## Hi there!

-I am Prakhar Pratyush, a sophomore at NIT Hamirpur.
+I am Prakhar Pratyush, a Sophomore at NIT Hamirpur.

 ## Tools and Technologies